okitouni/okitouni.github.io/content/publication/NEEMo/index.md

 abstract: "A novel neural architecture was recently developed that enforces an exact upper bound on the Lipschitz constant of the model by constraining the norm of its weights in a minimal way, resulting in higher expressiveness compared to other techniques.
 We present a new and interesting direction for this architecture: estimation of the Wasserstein metric (Earth Mover's Distance) in optimal transport by employing the Kantorovich-Rubinstein duality to enable its use in geometric fitting applications.
 Specifically, we focus on the field of high-energy particle physics, where it has been shown that a metric for the space of particle-collider events can be defined based on the Wasserstein metric, referred to as the Energy Mover's Distance (EMD).
 This metrization has the potential to revolutionize data-driven collider phenomenology.
 The work presented here represents a major step towards realizing this goal by providing a differentiable way of directly calculating the EMD.
 We show how the flexibility that our approach enables can be used to develop novel clustering algorithms."

 # Summary.
 An optional shortened abstract.
-summary: NEEMo is technique to fit arbitrary geometries to an arbitrary collection of points.
+summary: NEEMo is a technique to fit arbitrary geometries to an arbitrary collection of points.
 Much like WGANs, it relies on the neural estimation of the Wasserstein metric through the KR dual formulation.

 tags:
 - Deep Learning